RSipra/semantic_verification_engine/README.md

 - 🐍 Clean Python + OOP design
 - 🧠 NLP & Named Entity Recognition (NER) spells.
-- 🎯 Building an MVP from idea to deployment (Command logic interface → Web App)
+- 🎯 Building an MVP from idea to deployment (command logic interface → web app)
 - 📦 Packaging, modular design & installable project structure
 - 🧪 Testing, versioning, and all those responsible grown-up dev things
 - 🦄 Use of DistilBERT for some really cool magic!✨ (semantic matching of answers, more conversational play, etc!)